duttarnab/nl2CedarPolicy/README.md

 - available providers
 - whether each provider is configured
-- the configured model
+- the resolved provider and model for each stage (generator / verifier / repair)
-- the default provider
+- the fallback provider

-The selected provider is sent with each `/api/policies/generate` request, so changing the provider in the UI does not require restarting the application.
+The per-stage selection is sent with each generation request, so changing a provider or model in the UI does not require restarting the application.

 ## Health check